AP

 photo Katharina Gellein Viken & Charles Kriel

-Adam Peacock is a post-disciplinary artist, creative director and academic theorist working at the intersection of architecture, sculpture, fashion, and computer science.
+Adam Peacock is a post-disciplinary artist, creative director, and academic theorist working at the intersection of architecture, sculpture, AI, fashion, branding and computer science.
 His work explores how digital infrastructures shape human behaviour, desire, and identity in an increasingly complex world.

-Peacock’s commercial and consultancy work applies speculative methodologies to real-world briefs, developing new models of engagement and innovation across brands, environments, and digital experiences.
-He has led and contributed to major projects for clients including Audi, Accenture, FIAT, NEOM Saudi Arabia, Stella McCartney, and the Science Gallery Network.
-Earlier in his career, he held architectural design roles at Amanda Levete Architects, Heatherwick Studio, and WilkinsonEyre, contributing to landmark cultural and commercial developments across Europe, Asia, and the Middle East.
+Peacock’s commercial and consultancy work translates a lens developed through speculative design into real-world applications, combining critical foresight with strategic development for brands, spaces, and digital ecosystems.
+His practice explores how human psychology engages with the textures of daily life across garments, objects, vehicles, buildings, and environments, and connects design thinking to broader cultural behaviours.
+This perspective offers a ‘big picture’ understanding of consumer dynamics and has shaped projects for clients including Audi, Accenture, FIAT, NEOM Saudi Arabia, Stella McCartney, and the Science Gallery Network.
+With a background in architecture, he previously held roles at Amanda Levete Architects, Heatherwick Studio, and WilkinsonEyre, contributing to landmark developments across Europe, Asia, North America, and the Middle East.

 Genetics Gym Development, photo John Duff